Sexting is when people share sexual images of themselves on their phone, online or through apps. This is commonly done using text messaging.

-About half of all young people in Australia sext, with most finding it fun.
+Lots of young people sext, with most finding it fun.
 But there are times when intimate relationships go wrong, and sexts can be shared without someone’s knowledge or consent.
 This is image-based abuse.
 It’s important to know that if images are shared without someone’s consent, it’s not their fault.
 The person who shared it is in the wrong.

 See below for more information on what could happen and how you can support a young person to avoid, and deal with, having their private messages and images exposed online.

 Did you know that asking for, taking, having or sharing a sexual photo or video of someone under 18 can actually be child pornography in Australia?

 Even if someone only takes a sexually explicit picture of themselves or their partner, it can be illegal.
 It may also have serious legal consequences, which can end up affecting lots of other parts of a person’s life.

 Sometimes images can end up in the wrong hands.
 Unfortunately, stories of ‘image-based abuse,’ are becoming a lot more common.
 This can also be a crime.
 There are different laws about image-based abuse in different states.
 You can find out more about what the laws are in your state on the Lawstuff website.

 What is image-based abuse?

 Image-based abuse is when intimate or sexual photos or videos of someone are shared online or via mobile phone without their permission.
 Sometimes the person isn’t even aware that the images were taken.
 Sometimes the person has given permission for the photo or video to be taken, but then it is shared without their consent.
 People may also receive unwanted sexual images – this is a type of harassment.